arpi-raj/EthBegg/README.md

 Project: Create a Token

-Description: This is a simple solidity project created using  functions which could mint a toven and burn some tokens as directed by user/owner
+Description: This is a simple solidity project created using  functions which could mint a token and burn some tokens as directed by user/owner